-6. Lots having frontage on more than one street shall maintain the front setback for all such frontage streets appropriate for the zone in which it lies.
-Any remaining lot lines shall be considered side lot lines for setback purposes.

-7. The distances shown in table 7.2 for front setback, side setback, and rear setback are the minimum distances from the respective lot lines on which any structure, whether temporary or permanent, other than a fence, a retaining wall, a driveway, a walkway, a lamppost, or an allowed sign may be placed unless allowed by the Planning Board under site plan review.
-The Planning Board may also waive the maximum height and maximum impervious area requirements as part of site plan review.
-Neither shall there be any regular storage or display of materials allowed closer to the property line than the setback.

-8. Temporary structures of less than 125 square feet gross floor area may have a side set back of 5 feet and a rear setback of 10 feet in the R10 zone only.

-9. Except as provided in section 4.7.4.B.
+- 6. Lots having frontage on more than one street shall maintain the front setback for all such frontage streets appropriate for the zone in which it lies.
+Any remaining lot lines shall be considered side lot lines for setback purposes. - 7.
+The distances shown in table 7.2 for front setback, side setback, and rear setback are the minimum distances from the respective lot lines on which any structure, whether temporary or permanent, other than a fence, a retaining wall, a driveway, a walkway, a lamppost, or an allowed sign may be placed unless allowed by the Planning Board under site plan review.
+The Planning Board may also waive the maximum height and maximum impervious area requirements as part of site plan review neither shall there be any regular storage of materials allowed closer to the property line than the setback unless allowed by the Planning Board through Site Plan Review. (added May 18, 2015) - 8.
+Temporary structures of less than 125 square feet gross floor area may have a side set back of 5 feet and a rear setback of 10 feet in the R10 zone only. - 9.
+Except as provided in section 4.7.4.B.